iscc/iscc-specs/README.md

 ## License

-This repository is only for documents.
-All of these are licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license © 2017 Content Blockchain Project.
+All of documentation is licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license © 2017 Content Blockchain Project.
+Reference code is licensed under BSD-2-Clause.